mailsvb/openxpki/QUICKSTART.md

 *Prerequisites*: You have installed the OpenXPKI packages and the apache webserver and have a working database installation in place and have the contents of the configuration repository copied to `/etc/openxpki`.

-The default configuration comes with a realm named `democa` which is used in this documentation as placeholder whenever a step needs to be done for a special realm.
-You need to replace `democa` with the actual name of the realm you are working on.
+The default configuration comes with a realm named `rootca` which is used in this documentation as placeholder whenever a step needs to be done for a special realm.
+You need to replace `rootca` with the actual name of the realm you are working on.

 All commands given in this document assume `/etc/openxpki` as working directory to resolve relative path.